 What causes alcoholic neuropathy?

-The symptoms of alcoholic neuropathy are caused by the degeneration of nerve cells' axons from the toxic effects of alcohol, the long fibers that transmit electrical signs from nerve to nerve, and a loss of myelin, the fatty coating that protects nerves.
+The symptoms of alcoholic neuropathy are caused by the toxic effects of alcohol leading to degeneration of nerve cell axons, the long fibers that transmit electrical signs from nerve to nerve, and a loss of myelin, the fatty coating that protects nerves.

 However, there’s continued dispute about the exact mechanism of this nerve damage.
 It may be caused by:

-- Toxic effects of impurities in alcoholic beverages, eg lead
+- Toxic effects of impurities in alcoholic beverages (i.e. lead)

 Nutritional/vitamin deficiencies